niv/neverwinter.nim/README.md

 This is a nim-lang library and utility collection to read and write data files used by Neverwinter Nights: Enhanced Edition.

-It also includes the official script compiler source code and CLI utility.
+It also includes the official script compiler source code and CLI utility, as well as tools to maintain a serverside NWSync repository.

 Binary releases are available on the Github Releases page of this project.
 You do not need to install anything else.